bhavani-mhrl/syllabus-project/README.md

 🙌 **Thank You!**

-👩‍💻 Developed by: BHAVANI MACHARLA (Bhavani-mhrl,Yllabus-project)
+👩‍💻 Developed by: BHAVANI MACHARLA (Bhavani-mhrl,syllabus-project)